funkhaus/fh-components/README.md

 **Notes**

 -   Lightweight hamburger SVG with open and closed states.
-Calls Vuepress's `'OPEN_MENU'` or `'CLOSE_MENU'` when clicked, depending on current `activated` state.
+Calls Vuehaus's `'OPEN_MENU'` or `'CLOSE_MENU'` when clicked, depending on current `activated` state.
 Will also update correctly when menu is opened or closed elsewhere.
 -   Default slot is a three-line hamburger icon that changes to an "X" when activated.
 The user can replace this with their own svg using the `svg-image` component.
 For example:
     ```
     <hamburger-button>